Clicky

 Nylon Perks

-This style feels light, and almost like you’re not wearing much at all.
+The biggest perk of this life jacket is that it’s made of nylon.
+Nylon doesn’t hold water, and it dries super quickly.
+This style of life jacket feels light, and almost like you’re not wearing much at all.
 If you plan on getting wet, this is the kind of life jacket you want to be wearing.

-The Most Comfortable
+The Most Comfortable Life Jacket

-The most comfortable life jacket is the Jet Pilot Cause Neoprene CGA Vest on Amazon (Amazon Link Ad).
+The most comfortable life jacket is the Jet Pilot Cause Neoprene CGA on Amazon (Amazon Link Ad).

 Neoprene vs Nylon